2. Diálogos relacionados con la estructura de la imagen

 Context Menu for the Layers Dialog

-By right-clicking in the layer dialog, or by opening the Layers Menu from the tab menu, a context menu for the Layers dialog will open.
+By right-clicking in the Layers dialog, or by opening the Layers Menu from the tab menu, a context menu for the Layers dialog will open.

 Most of the commands in this menu have already been documented above, or elsewhere: